statechannels/statechannels/packages/server-wallet/docs/index.md

 A state channel wallet has the following _runtime dependencies_:

-- a message delivery service (deferred to The App)
+- a message delivery service (provided by The App)
 - a blockchain provider (e.g. infura)
 - a database (could be a Postgres server or indexedDB)